 Here's our top 6 of the best books on confidence building.
 If you're new to the world of self-help books, you've probably picked up that they have a somewhat tarnished reputation.
-That's because there so many bad ones out there.
-Books which might even contain BAD information, which might set you back in your quest for more confidence and self-esteem.
-These self-esteem books are usually written by people who’ve gained personal success in developing confidence and self-esteem, but aren't quite sure how they did it.
-They had a vague idea of how they did it, but they didn’t take the time to check if their success was replicable.
-So, they figured, ‘if I can do it, ANYONE can.’
-What we end up with are self-esteem books full of unsubstantiated claims.
+That's because there so many bad books on confidence out there.
+Some of these books might even contain BAD information, which might set you back in your quest for more confidence and self-esteem.
+These self-esteem books are usually written by people who’ve somehow gained personal success in developing confidence and self-esteem, but aren't quite sure how they did it.
+In a lot of cases, they wrongly attribute their success to random stuff, which makes their success not replicable for most people.
+Since they figured, ‘if I can do it, ANYONE can, so let me write a book on it,’ we end up with lots of self-esteem books full of unsubstantiated claims.

 To prevent you from buying them, I've compiled a list of (in my opinion) the 6 best books on confidence building.
 Note that most books aren’t marketed purely towards gaining self-confidence and self-esteem.
 Some might focus on overcoming social anxiety, shyness, or shame, while others are more about dating.
 That’s what most lists get wrong about self-help books: confidence and self-esteem are inextricably linked with other parts of your life.
 You will have to work on those parts become more confident!
 So, regardless of the topic of the book, be assured that EVERY book on the list will help you build confidence and self-esteem.
 The only difference being that they're targeting different parts of your self-esteem and self-confidence.